-Any research, funded and non-funded, involving Saskatoon Health Region resources and/or conducted in its facilities must receive formal "Operational Approval" before it may begin.
-This includes any research that utilizes the resources, data, programs and/or services of the Health Region, its patients/clients/residents, and also includes research conducted in its affiliates and community-based organizations.
+Any research, funded and non-funded, involving Saskatchewan Health Authority - Saskatoon resources and/or conducted in its facilities must receive formal "Operational Approval" before it may begin.
+This includes any research that utilizes the resources, data, programs and/or services of the Health Authority, its patients/clients/residents, and also includes research conducted in its affiliates and community-based organizations.

 What is Operational Approval of Research?

-Saskatoon Health Region Operational Approval process allows for the review and approval of research projects that impact or affects any Health Region resources.
-This includes all research projects conducted by Health Region employees.
+Saskatchewan Health Authority Operational Approval process allows for the review and approval of research projects that impact or affects any Saskatoon resources.
+This includes all research projects conducted by Health Authority employees.
 There are two main components:

-- Proof of Ethical Approval – Saskatoon Health Region has an agreement with the University of Saskatchewan Research Ethics Boards to provide ethical review and approval for all research conducted in Saskatoon Health Region.
+- Proof of Ethical Approval – the University of Saskatchewan Research Ethics Boards provides the ethical review and approval.
 As part of the Operational Approval process, researchers are required to provide a copy of the Certificate of Approval or Notice of Exemption from Ethics Review from the University of Saskatchewan Research Ethics Board.
 The researcher is also required to submit a copy of their research ethics application.

-- SHR Department/Unit Impact Review – The purpose of this review is to identify which Health Region departments are affected by the research and to determine each department’s ability to support the research.
+- Saskatchewan Health Authority Department/Unit Impact Review – The purpose of this review is to identify which departments in Saskatoon are affected by the research and to determine each department's ability to support the research.
 This information is collected together on the Operational Approval Application form (below).

 How to Obtain Operational Approval